AndersonUyekita/UD036_programming_foundations_python/README.md

 * Author: AH Uyekita
 * Date: 07/12/2018
 * Cod: nd036
+* Instructor: Kunal Chawla

-This introduction course aims to shows the essentials of the Python pogramming.
+This introduction course aims to show the essentials of the Python pogramming.

 ## Lesson 01 - Introduction